jjlin/vaultwarden-backup/README.md

       database file so that operations are faster and backups are smaller.

 4. Install the crontab under a user (typically your normal login) that can read your Vaultwarden data.
-In many cases, running `crontab -e` and pasting in the contents of the crontab file should work.
+In many cases, running `crontab -e` and pasting the contents of the filled-in crontab template file should work.
 Note that if your cron user doesn't have write permissions to the database, then you must ensure it has write permissions to the Vaultwarden data directory, as SQLite may need to create a `-wal` file for the database if it doesn't already exist.
 If it's unable to do this, the backup will fail with an